Gaboxadol: Pharmacodynamics

-Gaboxadol shows 25- to 40-fold lower potency as a GABA_{A} receptor agonist than muscimol in in vitro studies.
+Gaboxadol shows 25- to 40-fold lower potency as a GABA_{A} receptor agonist than muscimol in in-vitro studies.
 Compared to muscimol, gaboxadol binds less potently to α_{4}β_{3}δ subunit-containing GABA_{A} receptors (EC_{50} = 0.2 μM vs. 13 μM), but is capable of evoking a greater maximum response (E_{max} = 120% vs. 224%).
-Although gaboxadol is far less potent than muscimol in vitro, it is only about 3 times less potency than muscimol in rodents in vivo.
+Although gaboxadol is far less potent than muscimol in vitro, it is only about 3 times less potent than muscimol in rodents in vivo.
 This is attributed mainly to gaboxadol's much greater ability to cross the blood–brain barrier than muscimol.
 However, it appears to be due to gaboxadol levels being several-fold higher than levels of muscimol with systemic administration of the same doses as well.
 Gaboxadol is also more selective than muscimol and has been said by Povl Krogsgaard-Larsen to be much less toxic in comparison.

 In animals, gaboxadol has been found to produce sedation, hypnotic effects, motor impairment, muscle relaxation, hypolocomotion, anxiolytic-like effects, antidepressant-like effects, analgesic effects, and anticonvulsant effects.
 In rodent drug discrimination studies, gaboxadol has been found to fully generalize with muscimol.
 However, gaboxadol, GABA_{A} receptor positive allosteric modulators like benzodiazepines and Z drugs, and the GABA reuptake inhibitor tiagabine all do not generalize between each other, suggesting that their interoceptive effects are different.
 Similarly, gaboxadol did not generalize with the neurosteroid pregnanolone.
 On the other hand, gaboxadol has shown partial generalization with the barbiturate pentobarbital.
 Gaboxadol does not produce self-administration or conditioned place preference in rodents or baboons, suggesting that it lacks rewarding or reinforcing effects and has low addictive potential.
 This is in contrast to benzodiazepines like diazepam.

 Pharmacokinetics

 Absorption

 The absorption of gaboxadol is rapid and almost complete with oral administration (83–96%).
 It is a zwitterionic compound and its absorption involves active transport via intestinal transporters such as the proton-coupled amino acid transporter 1 (PAT-1).
 Coadministration of PAT-1 inhibitors like tryptophan or 5-hydroxytryptophan (5-HTP) has been found to decrease the absorptive permeability of gaboxadol by 53 to 89%.
 However, they may simply delay the absorption of gaboxadol and decrease peak levels.
 In contrast to the case of the PAT-1, the drug is not a substrate of the proton-coupled di-/tripeptide transporter (PepT-1).
+The oral bioavailability of gaboxadol is approximately 92%.
 Peak levels of gaboxadol are reached 15 to 60 minutes after an oral dose.
+Gaboxadol levels increase linearly or dose-proportionally over a dose range of 2.5 to 20 mg orally.